2019 Clean Air Grants for Agricultural Stationary Diesel Engine Repower

-Replace your agricultural engine to help reduce air pollution.
+Replace your diesel powered stationary agricultural engine to help reduce air pollution.
 The maximum grant fund shall not exceed $150,000 per project, or 80% of the eligible reimbursement, whichever is less.
-Grant funds will be available on a first-come, first-served basis until all funding sources are distributed.

 - Applicants are limited to one agricultural stationary diesel engine repower project per company.